hyochan/expo-relay-boilerplate/README.md

 ### Configure relay runtime env

 The Relay env bundles together the configuration, cache storage, and network-handling that Relay needs in order to operate.
-And then relay runtime combines component with `graphql`.
+And then relay runtime combines that component with `graphql`.

 In order to render Relay components, you need to render a `RelayEnvironmentProvider` component at the root of the app.